 A retaining wall holds back earth materials such as rock, sand, dirt, and even water, and keeps them in place to prevent erosion or displacement.
 Retaining walls are usually made of stone, brick, vinyl, steel, metal, concrete, or wood.
-Railroad ties have been used, but not anymore due to environmental concerns.
-While one-piece concrete or wood walls used to be most popular, segmental walls are used more often, because they're cheaper, easier, and more environmentally friendly.
+Railroad ties were once used, but they have been abandoned due to environmental concerns.
+While one-piece concrete or wood walls used to be most popular, segmental walls are used more often because they're cheaper, easier to build, and more environmentally friendly.

 Thanks to guidance from Truevalue, we can see how to go about building a retaining wall step-by-step!